millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 KNN Classifier
 --------------

-In Lab 18 we talked about the K-Means clustering algorithm which is a type of unsupervised learning.
+In Lab 18, we talked about the K-Means clustering algorithm which is a method for unsupervised learning.
-This lab will focus on a form of **supervised learning** where the input data has a known label.
+This lab will focus on **supervised learning** where each of the data points has a known label.
 We are essentially teaching a computer how to read.
-When we learned to read, we saw hundreds and thousands of different examples and eventually learned how to identify them correctly.
+When we learned to read, we saw hundreds and thousands of different examples of each letter and number.
-We do the same for computers.
-We give them a lot of examples and teach them how to identify them correctly.
+Through this constant exposure, we eventually learned how to identify them correctly.
+This is the process that we want to replicate for computers.
+Give them different examples of something to classify, and teach them what their labels are so that they can classify new examples correctly.

 The KNN classifier is a supervised learning algorithm.
-Given a set of data points with known labels, it can take a new data point with an unknown label and classify it.
+Given a :math:`n \times d` matrix :math:`X` with :math:`n` data points with :math:`d` features each, and known labels :math:`y_1,...,y_n`, it predicts the label of a new data point :math:`\tilde{x}` by finding the :math:`k` closest points in :math:`X` to :math:`\tilde{x}`.
-It does this by taking the new data point and finding the :math:`k` number of points that are closest (according to some distance metric, in our case, the Euclidean distance) to it.
-Then it uses each of those neighbor's labels to vote on the label of the unknown data point.
+Then it uses each of those neighbor's labels to vote on the label of :math:`\tilde{x}`.
-The most common label among the k nearest neighbors becomes the predicted label for the new data point.

 .. math::

-    d(\mathbf{x}, \mathbf{y}) = \sqrt{\sum_{i=1}^n (x_i - y_i)^2}
+    d(\mathbf{x}, \mathbf{z}) = \sqrt{\sum_{i=1}^d (x_i - z_i)^2}

+The most common label among the :math:`k` nearest neighbors becomes the predicted label for :math:`\tilde{x}`.
 Scikit-learn makes it really easy to use the KNN classifier.
 All you need to do is import the model.

 .. code:: python